The Dispute Resolution Review: Japan

 If it would be extremely difficult to disclose the documents, the requesting party is alternatively allowed to present only 'matters by which the holder of the document can identify the document pertaining to the petition'.

-If the other party of the case fails to comply with the court's order to produce the document, the court can make a negative inference of fact in favour of the requesting party.
-If the third party refuses to produce the documents ignoring the court's order, the possible sanction under the Code of Civil Procedure is an administrative fine of no more than ¥200,000.
+If the other party to the case fails to comply with the court's order to produce the document, the court can make a negative inference of fact in favour of the requesting party.
+If the third party refuses to produce documents ignoring the court's order, the possible sanction under the Code of Civil Procedure is an administrative fine of no more than ¥200,000.

 The court's order to produce the document is subject to an immediate appeal to the higher court.
 Because the court proceeding on the merits of the case would be essentially suspended during the period of the appellate court's review of the immediate appeal, depending on the nature of the application and likelihood of success, the court sometimes suggests that the requesting party limit the scope of the requested documents and that the other party voluntarily produces the entirety or a part of the requested documents.